 The Sustainable Forestry Initiative® (SFI) Community Grants supports collaborative projects between local communities and the SFI network to increase understanding of the values and benefits provided by sustainably managed forests.

-Community grants are awarded for collaborative community-based projects, activities or events supporting SFI’s mission to advance sustainability through forest-focused collaborations, across the US and Canada.
+Community Grants are awarded for collaborative community-based projects, activities or events supporting SFI’s mission to advance sustainability through forest-focused collaborations, across the US and Canada.
 All projects must be submitted by an SFI Implementation Committee (SIC) or non-profit organization.
 If the proposal is submitted by a non-profit organization, the project must include an SFI Implementation Committee or SFI Certified Organization as an active project partner.

-2022 APPLICATION INSTRUCTIONS
+2023 APPLICATION INSTRUCTIONS

-The proposal must be submitted via SFI’s Online Application Form by 11:59 pm Eastern Time on February 1, 2022.
+The proposal must be submitted via SFI’s Online Application Form by 11:59 pm Eastern Time on March 17, 2023.
 Applicants will receive email notification upon application receipt.
 No consideration will be given to proposals received after the deadline.

-Request for Proposals issued – December 2, 2021
+Request for Proposals issued – January 9, 2023

-Proposals due to SFI, Inc. – February 1, 2022 by 11:59 pm Eastern Time (no exceptions)
+Proposals due to SFI, Inc. – March 17, 2023 by 11:59 pm Eastern Time (no exceptions)

-Lead Organizations advised of results – By April 1, 2021
+Lead Organizations advised of results – By April 21, 2023

-Proposed projects must specify how they will address and lead to positive outcomes in at least one of the following SFI priorities:
+Proposed SFI Community Grant Projects must specify how they will address and lead to positive outcomes in at least one of the following SFI priorities: